dassarthak18/Modeling-and-Verification-of-Multi-Agent-Cyber-Physical-Systems-in-Verse-A-Case-Study/proof.md

-**Mathematical Proofs for the Number of Transitions in the Parallel Compositions of our Proposed Models for Clock Synchronization in Swarm Robotic Systems**
+**Mathematical Proofs for the Number of Transitions in the Parallel Compositions of our Proposed Models for Clock Synchronization in a Swarm of Robots**

 1. *lsync III*